 Credit risk with respect to accounts and other receivables is generally mitigated by short collection periods and/or subscription agreements that provide for payments in advance of the rendering of services.
+Three clients individually accounted for 28%, 24%, and 14% of accounts receivable at December 31, 2014.
 Four clients individually accounted for 18%, 16%, 13% and 11% of accounts receivable at December 31, 2013.
-Three clients individually accounted for 22%, 18% and 13% of accounts receivable at December 31, 2012.
-Two clients, neither of which was represented in the accounts receivable balance at December 31, 2012, individually accounted for 62% and 38% of other receivables at December 31, 2012.
-No client accounted for more than 10% of subscription fee revenue in any of the years ended December 31, 2013, 2012 or 2011.
+No client accounted for more than 10% of subscription fee revenue in any of the years ended December 31, 2014, 2013 or 2012.